Sharedigm/Dreamachines/README.md

 ## Installation

-Please follow the instructions in [www.dreamachines.ai/#installation](https://www.dreamachines.ai/#installation) to install the software on your computer or web server.
+Please follow the instructions in [dreamachines.ai/#installation](https://dreamachines.ai/#installation) to install the software on your computer or web server.

 ## Instructions

-See the [Sharedigm User Guide](https://www.sharedigm.com/#help) for instructions on how to use the platform.
+See the [Dreamachines User Guide](https://dreamachines.ai/#help) for instructions on how to use the platform.

 ## Installation

-Please follow the instructions in [www.dreamachines.ai/#installation](https://www.dreamachines.ai/#installation) to install the software on your computer or web server.
+Please follow the instructions in [dreamachines.ai/#installation](https://dreamachines.ai/#installation) to install the software on your computer or web server.

 ## License

-Distributed under the Sustainable Use License which allows urestricted use of the software but does not allow you to commercialize it.
+Distributed under the <a href="https://indiesource.org/">IndieSource License</a> which allows unrestricted use of the software except by very large corporations.
 See [LICENSE.md](LICENSE.md) for more information.

 ## Contact